 Starting an in-home daycare over the summer can be a great way to create a profitable business right from your own house.
 Daycare providers can generate anywhere from $2,500 to $6,000+ a month.
 Several expenses can even be written off due to the costs of running your business.

-While it sounds like an easy summer job, caring for children and providing a great experience for them requires a lot of time and energy.
+While it sounds like an easy summer job, caring for children and providing a great experience for them requires a lot of time, energy, and supplies.
 There are also many regulations and compliance issues that you will need to address to be able to begin caring for multiple children in your home.

 Still, this is an industry that people are willing to pay more for because they want the best possible care for their kids.
 Online courses are available to help you create a daycare out of your home and begin an in-home business even if it is just during the summer months.

 Don’t waste your summer lounging around the house letting the hours pass by.
 Instead, use some of the extra time you have to make money.